nzjow69/kodekloud-coupons/README.md

 ## Benefits of KodeKloud

-KodeKloud gives you several benefits such as:
+KodeKloud gives you several benefits, such as:

 * 👉 Hands-on Labs: Dive into a diverse array of labs, providing you with practical, hands-on experience across various technologies and tools.
 * 👉 Self-Paced Learning: Learn at your own pace with KodeKloud, free from the constraints of rigid timelines, allowing you to absorb knowledge without unnecessary pressure.